Dnamanat049/NeuralNets/index.md

 When we ran our model on our testing data, which was seperate from the data we trained the model with, we adjusted the comparison between the desired and prediction value to not check if they are exactly the same, but to see if the difference between the prediction and desired value were within 10 of each other.
 If they ended up being within this range, this prediction was classified as a correct prediction.

 The results from this first model yielded 61.26% accuracy, which was higher than the initial threshold of 50% we set for our model.
 The reason the inital threshold was set at this level was that we wanted our model to perform better than simply flipping a coin to choose the winner of a game based on pervious data.
-We figured that acheiving anything greater than a predictive accuracy of 50% would be a success in terms of our goals for this project.

 ![tanh+sgd](https://user-images.githubusercontent.com/60167964/166334510-686f3e4a-07cb-48e0-9133-737a216de423.png)